Jacy Jayne: Fatal Influence (2024–present)

+On January 31, 2026 at Royal Rumble, Jayne made her women's Royal Rumble match debut as the 24th entrant, eliminating Kelani Jordan before being eliminated by Ruca.
+At NXT Stand & Deliver, Jayne lost the title to Vice in a triple threat match also involving Kendal Grey, ending her second reign at 137 days.
+At NXT: Revenge Night 1 on April 14, Jayne failed to regain the title from Vice despite assistance from Henley and Reid in what would be her final match in NXT.

+On the April 24, 2026 episode of SmackDown, Fatal Influence officially moved to the SmackDown brand, interrupting a title match between Alexa Bliss and Charlotte Flair against WWE Women's Tag Team Champions Brie Bella and Paige.
+Later that night, Jayne lost to WWE Women's Champion Rhea Ripley by disqualification after Henley and Reid attacked Ripley during the match.
+At Night 1 of SummerSlam on August 1, Fatal Influence defeated the team of The Bella Twins (Brie Bella and Nikki Bella) and Paige in a Six-Woman Tag Team Match.
+On the August 14 episode of SmackDown, Jayne defeated Tiffany Stratton to win the WWE Women's United States Championship for the first time in her career.
+On the August 28 episode of SmackDown, Jayne defeated Paige to retain the title in her first title defense.

 Total Nonstop Action Wrestling (2025)

 On the March 20, 2025, episode of Impact!, Grado, as Jacy Jayne, made her unannounced Total Nonstop Action Wrestling (TNA) debut by attacking TNA Knockouts World Champion Masha Slamovich from behind.
 On Impact! the following week, Jayne made her TNA in-ring debut, facing Slamovich in a losing effort.
 At Slammiversary on July 20, Jayne defeated Slamovich in a Winner Takes All match to retain her NXT Women's Championship and also become the TNA Knockouts World Champion, becoming a double champion and the first wrestler to hold championships in both WWE and TNA simultaneously.
 At Heatwave, Jacy lost the TNA Knockouts World Championship to Ash by Elegance in a triple threat match also involving Slamovich, whom Elegance pinned, after interference from The Elegance Brand, ending her reign at 36 days.

 Other media

-Grado, as Jacy Jayne, made her video game debut as a playable character in WWE 2K23, and has since appeared in WWE 2K24 and WWE 2K25.
+Grado, as Jacy Jayne, made her video game debut as a playable character in WWE 2K23, and has since appeared in WWE 2K24, WWE 2K25, and WWE 2K26.